MinnPost/minnpost-elections-dashboard/README.md

 Run the scraper commands from the section below by following [Heroku's instructions](https://devcenter.heroku.com/articles/getting-started-with-python#start-a-console) for running Python commands.
 Generally, run commands on Heroku by adding `heroku run ` before the rest of the command listed below.

+### Production setup for Celery

+Once the application is deployed to Heroku, Celery will be ready to run.
+To enable it, run the command `heroku ps:scale worker=1`.
+See Heroku's [Celery deployment](https://devcenter.heroku.com/articles/celery-heroku#deploying-on-heroku).

 ## Scraping data

 `<ELECTION_DATE>` is optional and the newest election will be used if not provided.
 It should be the key of the object in the `scraper_sources.json` file; for instance `20140812`.